 It helps to focus first on the most important factors.
-Being operators ourselves, and having developed a pub & bar focused EPOS system we have a good understanding of what these are.
+Being operators ourselves, and having developed an EPOS system for pubs & bars we have a good understanding of what these are.
 In this article, we look at one key aspect to look for – flexibility.

 There should be a good number of customisable options which will allow you to tweak the EPOS set up, making sure it's right for you and the way you operate.

 Do staff taking orders prepare their own drinks?
 Do you need to queue these orders to another terminal or printer?
 Do you always give receipts or only on request?